codefresh-io/docs.codefresh.io/_docs/promotions/promotion-policy.md

 Here's an example of the Promotion Policy page which displays all Promotion Policies in the account.
 This is also the location from which you can create  and manage existing policies.
 SCREENSHOT

-* (NIMA: is the newest policy displayed first by default??)
-* If there are multiple Promotion Policies that match the same Product or Environments, the Priority determines how Promotion Policy settings are is applied.
+* If there are multiple Promotion Policies that match the same Product or Environments, the Priority determines how Promotion Policy settings are applied.
 * The **Evaluate Promotion Policy** functionality allows you to select any Product and Environment pair and visualize the Promotion Settings that will be applied from all the Promotion Policies that match the selected pair.
-See [Evaluate](#match-promotion-policies-to-products-and-environments)
+See [Evaluate Promotion Settings for Products and Environments ](#match-promotion-policies-to-products-and-environments).

 ## Evaluate Promotion Settings for Products and Environments